 This section addresses the underlying facts of your business contract.
 Representations are essentially the minimum necessary qualifications for a party to provide the services or deliverables covered by the contract.

 However, when it comes to warranties, for example, it is reasonable to expect something from your software partner.
-Suppose the contract does involve a custom software development, in that case, it is best to get both parties to work together collaboratively and iteratively to develop such clauses for the solution.
-These clauses safeguard both of them and provide dispute resolution in case of cancellations, or breach.
+Let’s suppose a contract involves custom software development.
+In that case, it is best to get both parties to work together collaboratively and iteratively to develop such clauses for the solution.
+These clauses safeguard both of them and provide dispute resolution in case of cancellations, or breaches.

-Usually, even before the creation of a written contract, the payment terms and payment method is decided.
+Usually, even before the creation of a written contract, the payment terms and the payment methods are decided.
 It remains one of the major components in all business contracts and must be stated in writing.
 If your payment terms are complex, it is best to have your accountants or lawyers review them before your contract is finalized.
-Most types of contract include payment terms
+Most types of contract include payment terms.